aaronkyle/social-development/thematic-issues/public-consultation-and-disclosure/README.md

 ## PS 3: Pollution Prevention and Abatement

-Performance Standard 3 does not contain any specific provisions calling for community consultation/participation, disclosure, or grievance redrerdss
+Performance Standard 3 does not contain any specific provisions calling for community consultation/participation, disclosure, or grievance redress

 ## PS 4: Community Health Safety and Security